Andy Visser

-Andy Visser (born 22 September 2004) is a Dutch professional footballer who plays as a forward for club MSV Duisburg.
+Andy Visser (born 22 September 2004) is a Dutch professional footballer who plays as a forward for club TOP Oss.

 Club career

-Visser made is debut for Vitesse as an 81st-minute substitute for Marco van Ginkel in a KNVB Cup fixture against sc Heerenveen.
+Visser made his debut for Vitesse as an 81st-minute substitute for Marco van Ginkel in a KNVB Cup fixture against sc Heerenveen.
 They ended up winning 1–0 with an 86th-minute winner from Amine Boutrah.
 He moved to MSV Duisburg in September 2025.

+On 4 February 2026, Visser returned to the Netherlands and joined Jong Sparta on loan until the end of the 2025–26 season.
+He left Duisburg on 31 August 2026.

+On 2 September 2026, Visser signed a one-year contract with Eerste Divisie club TOP Oss, with a one-year club option.